Therapy for Anxiety

 Acceptance and commitment therapy (ACT)

-• What it is: In acceptance and commitment therapy (ACT), you can build resilience and develop psychological flexibility to help you manage anxiety disorders.
+• What it is: In acceptance and commitment therapy (ACT), you can build resilience and develop psychological flexibility to help you manage anxiety disorders and related physical symptoms.

 • What the research says: Research has demonstrated the effectiveness of ACT delivered online for anxiety.
 A recent systematic review examined results from 20 studies and found that internet-delivered ACT can be an effective treatment for adults with generalized anxiety disorder and general anxiety symptoms.